Cook Islands Television: Programming

 Since the beginning, TVNZ has been a crucial part in its development, providing programming as part of its Pacific Service (now Pasifika TV).
 In 1990, CITV broadcast daily from 5 to 11 pm.
+In 1992, the station was carrying a cultural interest programme, Karioi.

 In 1993, CITV produced 14% of its output, one of the highest proportions out of a television station in the Pacific islands.
 The CIBC goal in 1994 was to aim for 20%.
 At the time, the channel broadcast a half-hour bilingual news programme, Te Ronge Vega, which was presented in both Cook Islands Māori and English languages, and was broadcast at 7:30pm on weeknights.
 In Aitutaki, programming was recorded off-air from Rarotonga and flown to the island for broadcast in the following day.
 In the other outer islands, CITV produced a compilation tape of local and international news reports.
+By early 1994, CITV broadcast from 5pm to 10pm, programmes reportedly included Sesame Street, the New Zealand version of Wheel of Fortune and Kwicky Koala.

 CITV wanted to air CNN International at least once or twice a day in the mid-90s, but the price to pay for the relays turned out to be larger than the total service cost for the station's staff, equipment and programme renting.

+In late 2003, the station opened at 3pm with content for children; after which it aired news from Australia's ABC at 6:15pm, CITV's news in English and Cook Islands Māori at 7pm and then a live feed of One News at Six at 7:30pm.
+Primetime programming included satellite-fed New Zealand relays of popular American series, such as Friends, CSI and 24, often one season behind the original airing, as well as reruns of Seinfeld.
+At the time, popular New Zealand soap Shortland Street was in rights limbo to the Cook Islands, apparently due to rights disputes between TVNZ and Fiji TV, who were also disputing regional rights for rugby broadcasts.
+Before the Australian news, it aired the CBS Evening News without commercials, using the satellite beam for New Zealand.

+CITV is a longtime member of Pasifika TV.
+In September 2024, its output was complemented by that of PacificAus TV.
+One Stuff article in October 2019 lauded the fact that the channel broadcast the 2019 Rugby World Cup free-to-air, accompanied by local sponsors.